androportal/ABT/user/maintaining_organisation.rst

    :height: 200pt
    :width: 350pt

 * This will ask you to login.
-Guest user have to just select radio button and Admin/Manager/operator have to insert username and password.
+Guest users just need to select radio button and rest ie. Admin/Manager/operator have to authenticate themselves by putting username and password.

 .. image:: images/login_user.png
    :align: center